The dramatic moment when an Amazon worker asked Jeff Bezos to protect planet Earth

 “Without bold, rapid action, we will lose our only chance to avoid catastrophic warming,” she said, her words aimed at her boss, the world’s richest man.
 “There is no issue more important to our customers, to our world than the climate crisis, and we are falling far short … Our home, planet Earth, not far-off places in space, desperately needs bold leadership.
 Jeff, all we need is your leadership.”

 As she began presenting the resolution, her colleagues, dressed in white, rose from their seats, and eventually they were joined by other investors.
+Some teared up and cried.
 With over 50 people literally standing with Cunningham, a typically staid assembly gave way to a surprisingly dramatic show of force.
 More so because she had started by asking for Bezos to come out and listen to her speech in person, but he remained backstage.

 Disagree and commit, but when?